zmandyhe/behavioral-cloning/README.md

 ### Keras CNN Model Architecture
 In this project, I followed Nvidia's paper of [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316) CNN architecutre.
 The network consists of 9 layers, including a normalization layer using Keras's [lambda layers](https://keras.io/layers/core/#lambda) to create arbitrary functions that operate on each image as it passes through each layer.
 The lambda layer will also ensure that the model will normalize the input images when making predictions in drive.py.
 I used the RGB format for the input image with the size of (66,200,3).

-**experiment with dropout and Kernel Regularizer** Regularizers allow to apply penalties on layer parameters or layer activity during optimization.
-These penalties are incorporated in the loss function that the network optimizes.
-The penalties are applied on a per-layer basis in my network.
-By combining with one dropout in the first flat layer, the network greatly reduced t over-fitting.

 **The Model Architecture and Definition**
 ![CNN Architecture](https://github.com/zmandyhe/behavioral-cloning/blob/master/pic/nvidia-cnn.png)